 The fees are quite low and the funds are tax efficient.
 The only oddball investment in the mix is a small ownership share in a local craft brewery.
 It represents less than 2% of my portfolio and pays dividends in beer, so I’m more than comfortable hanging onto that one.

 Today, I’ve got more than 30 years worth of expenses in the nest egg, a number that qualifies me as financially independent.
 I’m not interested in retiring at the tender young age of 40, and I plan on continuing to build the nest egg for at least a couple more years.
-I also plan on beefing up the charitable Donor Advised Fund, preferably with the help of my readers, as I will be donating 50% of site profits to charitable causes.
+I also plan on beefing up the charitable Donor Advised Fund, preferably with the help of my readers, as I will be donating 50% of my site profits to charitable causes.

 Have you defined your path to financial independence?
 What stands in your way?